Health Behavior Courses

 This course offers an introduction to public health, a history of public health and public health education, and an overview of population health/social determinants of health.

-Topics included in the fall semester focus on knowledge and skills to manage programs.
+Topics focus on knowledge and skills to manage programs.
 Specific topics include leadership, followership, emotional intelligence, communication, conflict management, negotiation, and participatory decision making.
 The primary assignment involves a self-assessment and identification of a self-development plan.

 The nature and delineation of participatory action research and its relevance to concepts, principles, and practices of community empowerment.
 Students learn methods (such as photovoice) through learning projects.